etims1/etims1.github.io/_posts/2015-10-03-pre-release-look-at-sol.markdown

 #####She can Carry

 Sol's passive gives her +1% Attack Speed per 3% Heat.
 This plus the +50% Damage increase will result in high base damage auto-atttacks.
-Built with appropriate items this may make it possible for Sol to be a legitimate choice for ADC (Attack Defense Carry).
+Built with appropriate items this may make it possible for Sol to be a legitimate choice for ADC (All Damage Carry).

 Sol will likely have High Sustain, being able to stay in-lane for long periods, due to a self-heal (and damaging) ability, Radiance (1).